 What Is Lupus?

 Lupus is an autoimmune disease in which the body’s immune system becomes increasingly active and attacks its own healthy tissue and organs.
-The inflammation that lupus causes can affect various systems of the body such as the joints, heart, brain, lungs, blood cells, kidneys, as well as the skin.
+The inflammation that lupus causes can affect various systems of the body, such as the joints, heart, brain, lungs, blood cells, kidneys, as well as skin.

 Many but all lupus patients develop a facial rash across both cheeks that resemble the wings of a butterfly.
 Other signs and symptoms of the disease often mimic those that are characteristic of other ailments and diseases.
 Therefore, it can be complicated to diagnose.